Visa policy of Nauru

-Visitors to Nauru must obtain a visa unless they come from one of the countries eligible for free visa on arrival.
-All visitors must hold a passport valid for 3 months.
+Visitors to Nauru must obtain a visa unless they are citizens from one of the visa-exempt countries.

+All visitors must hold a passport valid for at least 3 months.
 Transit visas are not required if the connecting flight leaves within three hours of arrival in Nauru.
 Business visitors must have a local sponsor.

 Visa applications are made by emailing the Nauru Immigration with necessary details.